Security

 Transport encryption

-All sync traffic between phone and computer is encrypted with NaCl secretbox after an X25519 key exchange.
-Each connection generates fresh ephemeral keypairs — no long-lived keys.
-The shared secret is derived with nacl.box.before() and used for nacl.secretbox() with random 24-byte nonces.
-See Sync Protocol for the wire-level details.
+All sync traffic between phone and computer is encrypted with NaCl after an X25519 key exchange.
+Each connection generates fresh ephemeral keys; no long-lived keys are stored.
+The shared secret only exists for the lifetime of the connection.
+See Sync Protocol for wire-level details.

 Pairing secret

-The pairing secret (a random UUID) is the only authentication factor.
-It's established during pairing and validated during every handshake using a timing-safe comparison.
-The secret is transmitted only inside the encrypted channel — never in plaintext on the wire.
+The pairing secret is a random UUID created during the setup wizard.
+It is the only authentication factor for sync.
+Every handshake includes the secret, validated with a timing-safe comparison.
+The secret is sent only inside the encrypted channel, never in the clear.

-Storage: The pairing secret is stored in plaintext on both devices (AsyncStorage on mobile, JSON file on the computer).
+Storage.
+The pairing secret is stored as plain text on both devices (on the phone in the app's private sandbox, on the computer in a JSON file).
 It is not protected by the OS keychain.
 On a jailbroken phone or a shared Windows account, the secret is readable from disk.

 App lock

-When enabled, the phone app requires biometric authentication or device passcode/PIN/pattern when resuming from the background.
-This is a UI gate — it doesn't encrypt or decrypt anything.
+When enabled, the phone app requires biometric authentication or your device passcode when it resumes from the background.
+This is a UI gate; it does not encrypt or decrypt anything.

 Locked lists

-The Locked Lists tab requires biometric authentication or device credentials on the phone.
-On the computer, locked lists are not gated — the assumption is your computer is already a secured environment.
-This protects against casual shoulder-surfing on the phone, not forensic extraction.
-The locked list data is stored in the same plaintext stores as regular lists — AsyncStorage on mobile, JSON files on the computer.
+The Locked Lists tab on the phone requires biometric authentication or device credentials before showing.
+On the computer, locked lists are not gated; the assumption is your computer is already a secured environment.
+The data is stored as plain text on disk on both devices, the same as regular lists.
+The biometric prompt is a UI barrier, not a cryptographic one.
 See Locked Lists.

 Backup encryption

-Computer backups can be encrypted with a user-provided password using AES-GCM with PBKDF2 key derivation.
+Computer backups can be encrypted with a password you choose using AES-GCM with PBKDF2 key derivation.
 Plaintext backups are also available.
-See Backup.
+See Backup & Restore.

 What is NOT encrypted at rest